 This is a seven platform terminus for services to and from locations to the south such as Glasgow Queen Street High Level, Edinburgh Waverley and London, and locations north and west such as Kyle of Lochalsh, Thurso and Wick.

 The station is essentially two terminii alongside each other, one for locations to the south and east (platforms 1 to 5) and the other for locations north (platforms 5 to 7).
 Lines curve out to the east and to the north west connected by a non passenger line to form a triangle.

-The buffer ends of the platforms are covered by glazed trainsheds and there is a concourse.
-The roof largely dates from 1876.
+The buffer ends of the platforms are covered by glazed trainsheds and there is a concourse which had direct access to the hotel and company offices.